terrencepreilly/darglint/README.md

 the left.
 (Or whatever description we are parsing.)
 We could also have put it on its own line, as `# noqa: I402 ZeroDivisionError`.

-## Features planned.
+## Roadmap

-The below list is all that defines the current roadmap for *darglint*.
+The below list is the current roadmap for *darglint*.
+For each version number, it specifies which features will be added.
-It is roughly sorted in order of importance.
 To see the most recently implemented features, see the *CHANGELOG*.

-- [ ] ALE support.
+### 0.3
 - [ ] Take an argument which supports a formatting string for the error message.
 That way, anyone can specify their own format.

-- [ ] Optional checking for docstring style compliance.
+### 1.0
 - [ ] Robust logging for errors caused/encountered by *darglint*.
 - [ ] Add support for python versions earlier than 3.6.
+- [ ] Add more specific line numbers in error messages.
+- [ ] Add style errors and suggestions.

+### Other features
+I haven't decided when to add the below features.

+- [ ] ALE support.
 - [ ] Syntastic support.
 (Syntastic is not accepting new checkers until their next API stabilizes, so this may take some time.)
 - [ ] Check super classes of errors/exceptions raised to allow for more